vasyl83/SV07update/README.md

 ![usb boot](<images/Screenshot 2024-03-14 212446.png>)

-once the boot it completed you should see on the screen a line `mkspi login: root (automatic login)`
+Once the boot is completed you should see on the screen a line `mkspi login: root (automatic login)`

 ![root auto login](<images/Screenshot 2024-03-14 212713.png>)